Transport in Vava’u

 6. Car Rental in Vava’u

 Car rentals are available in Vava’u.
 Most car rentals are available in Neiafu, but some car rental companies offer airport/village drop-offs for a fee or can transport you to or from the airport either for a small fee or free of charge.
 It’s best to book car rentals early, as each car rental company on Vava’u has a small fee.
 Cars come in various states in Vava’u so it’s best to do your research first – see The Best Car Rentals in Vava’u.
 A reasonable price to pay for a basic car is TOP$50-$70 a day.
 Consider paying a little extra for a 4WD if heading to the lookouts, as they are on dirt roads.
-A visitor’s driving license is mandetory to legally drive in Tonga, which can be picked up at the Police Station in Neiafu for around TOP$40.
 See Things to Know About Car Rental in Tonga for more tips.

 7. Bicycle Hire in Vava’u

-It is possible to explore the area around Neiafu by bicycle, as bicycle and helmet hire is available at Cafe Tropicana.
+It is possible to explore the area around Neiafu by bicycle with bicycle and helmet hire is available at Cafe Tropicana.
 Unlike other islands in Tonga, Vava’u is quite hilly so you will need to be fit to enjoy cycling around Vava’u Island.
-Expect to pay around TOP$30 for a day hire.
+Expect to pay around TOP$30 for day hire.
 Free mountain bike hire is available for guests at Hakula Lodge.